GatorGauge/GatorGauge/README.md

 access token entered into the command line after `--token`.
 A token must be entered each time the program is started - for security purposes.

-The following warning message may apper when running GatorGauge:
+The following warning message may appear when running GatorGauge:

 ```
 UserWarning: The twython library has not been installed.
 Some functionality